 Hopefully, you are well into creating a great PrestaShop shop and you’ve had help using our Prestashop Education Channel.
-To compliment this information we have been reviewing the PrestaShop forums for advice that we can pass along that are considered best practices for setting up an online shop.
+To complement this information we have been reviewing the PrestaShop forums for advice that we can pass along that are considered best practices for setting up an online shop.
 This information is compiled from both customers and the PrestaShop experts themselves so please try to see if it applies to your own installation and adopt the practices that best work for you and your growing business.

 Advice for the process of building an ecommerce shop

 - If possible, when you are developing your PrestaShop shop, make sure to use your Maintenance mode.
 You may even want to try using third party maintenance mode add-ons that add more functionality.
 For example, some enable countdown modes which give customers more information than – “site is under construction or maintenance”.
 You can also do this yourself by creating a separate HTML page to display during your construction phase.

 - Make sure to create daily backups of your files.
 Back ups are available through InMotion Hosting, but it’s recommended that you keep backups of your own through FTP or third-party.
 This would help you recover from unexpected changes or problems with your shop.